anuraganands/GSGD-CNN/README.txt

 Paper: A Strategic Weight Refinement Maneuver for Convolutional Neural Networks Read Me for CNN-GSGD
+Programmer: Patrick Sharma
-Programmers: Dr. Anuraganand Sharma, Patrick Sharma
+Supervisor: Dr. Anuraganand Sharma

 The CNN-GSGD code has been written and tested with MATLAB-R2018a.
 Disclaimer: Ensure that you have the nnet toolbox installed under your MATLAB license.